National Treasury Employees Union: Legal action

 The NTEU has been famous for aggressive use of the courts to supplement their statutorily-limited powers to bargain and restraints on traditional labor tactics such as strikes and boycotts.
 In 1972, the union sued President Richard M. Nixon, challenging his decision to bypass Congress and postpone salary increases for all federal workers covered by the General Schedule.
 This lawsuit, NTEU v.
 Nixon, resulted in an unprecedented victory that required the government to pay over $533 million in back pay to federal employees.
-In another lawsuit, Boyce and Dixon v.
+In another lawsuit, Boyce v.
 United States, the removal of two IRS service center employees was reversed, establishing for the first time the principles that an agency did not have total discretion in penalizing employees and that mitigating circumstances could render an agency-ordered removal an abuse of discretion.
 Shortly thereafter, in NTEU v.
 Fasser, the union won the right for federal employees to engage in informational picketing, an action previously deemed banned by federal law.
 During the Reagan and first Bush administrations, NTEU participated aggressively in numerous court battles.
 It took the issue of the constitutionality of random drug testing of Customs inspectors all the way to the U.S. Supreme Court in NTEU v.
 Von Raab and it successfully fought initiatives it viewed as anti-worker proposed by the head of the Office of Personnel Management (OPM).

 On May 18, 2007, the Federal Labor Relations Authority (FLRA) certified NTEU as the sole representative of some 21,000 bargaining unit employees in the Bureau of Customs and Border Protection (CBP).

 At the time of its formation in the Department of Homeland Security, CBP was made up of employees from three legacy agencies—the U.S. Customs Service, where NTEU had long been the representative; the Immigration and Naturalization Service and the Agriculture Department.
 In addition to these employees, CBP new hires since that time who did not have the benefit of a union presence will now be represented by NTEU.

 The three-member FLRA, which oversees federal sector labor relations, rejected the final appeal of a losing union in a representation election last year covering the CBP workforce.
 NTEU won that election by more than a two-to-one margin—7,349 to 3,426.

+In 2025, NTEU opened two lawsuits against Russell Vought in his official capacity as Acting Director of the Consumer Financial Protection Bureau for his order to halt work of federal employees in multiple agencies that NTEU represents by putting employees on an un-authorized type of leave, and a violation of the Privacy Act, which prohibits CFPB from disclosing employee records, by granting DOGE access "without employee consent."
+The suit asks the federal court in D.C. to stop CFPB from granting DOGE access to those records.
+The result of these cases is not yet known.